Mattpet26/reading-notes/README.md

 ### Hello, I'm Matthew!
 I'm originally from Wisconsin.
-I separated from the U.S Navy almost two years ago.
+I separated from the U.S Navy almost two years ago in August of 2018.
 I'm eager to learn more about coding and develop new skills!

-# My Learning Journal
+# My Learning Journal, Code 201.

 - I think my webpage is having problems?
 I keep running into issues with not being able to view my links and work.
 However everyone else can?
 - The mighty 404 error strikes again.